-Join Aaron F. Ross for an in-depth discussion in this video Setting initial velocity, part of Dynamic Simulations with Bullet Physics in Maya.
+Join Aaron F. Ross for an in-depth discussion in this video Setting initial velocity, part of Maya: Dynamic Simulations with Bullet Physics.

 …In order to set our dominoes in motion, we'll need to knock over the first domino.…We could do that by pushing it with a kinematic rigid body,…but there's an easier way, just give it an initial velocity.…And this is an unseen force that's built into the rigid body.…Select that first domino and go over to the channel box and…you'll see initial velocity x, y, and z.…I do want to move the domino in the z axis.…You can see z down here is this axis.…If I give it an initial velocity z of let's say one, that…will impart a force to that object pushing in z on frame one of the simulation.…